luciorq/wsi-anon/README.md

 ### Web Assembly Target

+**This is currently experimental.**

 The library also has a Web Assembly (WASM) target in order to enable client-side anonymization of supported file formats from the browser.
-In this case the file I/O system calls are redirected to JavaScript and evaluated there for chunk reading and writing. **This is currently experimental.**
+In this case the file I/O system calls are redirected to JavaScript and evaluated there for chunk reading and writing.
+To produce the ES6 module `./bin/wsi-anon.js` with embedded, base64 encoded WASM binary that facilitates usage in arbitrary web applications run under Google Chrome or Microsoft Edge, run the following command:

+#### Under Linux

 ```bash
 make wasm
 ```

-This produces an ES6 module `./bin/wsi-anon.mjs` with embedded, base64 encoded wasm binary to facilitate usage in arbitrary web applications.
+and open the 'wasm-example.html' (e.g. with a Live Server) afterwards.

 ## Run